tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 23
-Make FeaturesImpl to implement InitializingBean interface.
+Modify FeaturesImpl to implement InitializingBean interface.
 Add a @PostConstruct method.
 Run test and analyze the order of custom construct and destroy methods.

 ```java
 class FeaturesImpl implements Features, InitializingBean {